Quantum Electrodynamics with a Nonmoving Dielectric Sphere: Quantizing Lorenz-Mie Scattering: Quantum Lorenz-Mie Scattering

 \section{Quantum Lorenz-Mie Scattering}

 In this section we use the theoretical formalism developed in \secref{sec:quantization} to study the scattering of quantum states of light off a dielectric sphere.
-We focus on three particular problems of relevance to optical levitodynamics: first, in \secref{sec:onephoton} we study the scattering of a single-photon plane-wave state, and exactly derive the single-photon scattering matrix, the transition amplitude, and both the differential and the total scattering cross sections.
+We focus on four particular problems of relevance to optical levitodynamics.
+First, in \secref{sec:onephoton} we study the scattering of a single-photon plane-wave state, and exactly derive the single-photon scattering matrix, the transition amplitude, and both the differential and the total scattering cross sections.
 From these quantities, the scattering of any single-photon pulse can readily be obtained.
 Second, in \secref{sec:cohsqueezed}, we consider a sphere under continuous illumination from a coherent and potentially squeezed light source, which models the optical tweezers used in optical control and readout of levitated particles.
 We calculate the power scattered by the sphere and the corresponding scattering cross section.
 Third, in \secref{sec:twophoton}, we study the scattering of a two-photon state off the dielectric sphere as an illustration of quantum effects whose description requires a quantum theoretical formalism.
 Specifically, by calculating the angular distribution of two-photon correlations in the far-field, we unveil quantum interference effects due to Hong-Ou-Mandel effect.
 We emphasize that since the sphere is nonmoving and rigid, the considered scattering processes turn out to be elastic, i.e. the photons do not change their frequency.
+Finally, we conclude our discussion of two-photon scattering in \secref{sec:2p_transition_amplitude} by deriving the two-photon scattering amplitude and cross section for a two-photon plane wave state.